animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ![Visibility Public](./assets/visibility-public.gif)

+#### Return Variables

+TODO

+- [Solidity Docs - Return Variables]

+#### Memory

+TODO

 ##### Private

 Private functions and state variables are the most closed visibility type.
+They can only be accessed from other functions inside of the contract.

 ```solidity
 contract AgeStorage {